smeredith/smeredith.github.io/_drafts/interface.md

 I pulled this number out of the air, but if it proves to be too short I can change the firmware.
 In a future revision, I would like to add an LED to indicate this condition.

+In my next board revision, I will add the COMM OK signal from the DRA-30 555 timer as an input to the microcontroller as a additional requirement to assert PTT.

 ## Serial Port

-I chose the FT232R for the serial port chip.
+I chose the FTDI FT232R USB-to-serial port chip.
 I like this chip because I can configure it via a utility program if I ever need to invert the TX or RX signal.
 It also solves a problem with Windows asserting RTS when at inopportune times.

 Windows will assert RTS several times when the serial port is powered up, and when some other USB serial port is added or removed from the system.
-If your radio is connected to the interface when this happens, PTT will assert and your radio will transmit a few short pulses.
+If your radio is connected to the interface when this happens, PTT will trigger and your radio will transmit a few short pulses.
-This is a pain and you have to manage it manually by turning on the radio last or connecting it after Windows has finished its thing.
+This is a pain and you have to manage it manually by turning on the radio last or connecting it after Windows has finished doing its thing.
-But the FT chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".
+But the FTDI chip can be configured to prevent this via the device manager: under the advanced properties settings, check "Disable Modem Ctrl At Startup" and uncheck "Serial Enumerator".
 This is a huge convenience.

+There TX and RX LEDs on the board that are handy for troubleshooting.

 ## USB Hub